roryprimrose/roryprimrose.github.io/_posts/2007-04-20-asmx-interoperability-with-wcf.md

 I have encountered a problem under SSL though.
 I am wanting to use username/basic authentication with the service over SSL.
 [This article][0] makes the following reference:

-_> The easiest straightforward way for a successful interoperability scenario is to leverage on transport-layer security.
-This also means that a properly configured WCF implementation can interoperate with a__[> Basic Profile 1.0][1]__>  compliant ASP.NET Web Service (ASMX) that is currently deployed via SSL / HTTPS as well as with a WSE 2.0 service or client and likewise._
+> _The easiest straightforward way for a successful interoperability scenario is to leverage on transport-layer security.
+This also means that a properly configured WCF implementation can interoperate with a [Basic Profile 1.0][1] compliant ASP.NET Web Service (ASMX) that is currently deployed via SSL / HTTPS as well as with a WSE 2.0 service or client and likewise._

-_> WCF has a standard binding called “<basicHttpBinding&gt;” which derives its name from the Basic Profile specifications.
+> _WCF has a standard binding called “&lt;basicHttpBinding&gt;” which derives its name from the Basic Profile specifications.
 There is a security mode within this binding called “TransportWithMessageCredential”.
 You can choose either a transport or a message credentials in this security mode.
-Setting it to <message clientCredentialType="UserName"/&gt; uses Transport-Level Security (SSL / HTTPS) with SOAP-Level Username token security credentials.
-This is in accordance with the__[> WSS SOAP Message Security Username Token Profile 1.0][2]__>  and it implements WSS SOAP Message Security 1.0 specification for username/password (for client authentication) over HTTPS (for privacy)._
+Setting it to &lt;message clientCredentialType="UserName"/&gt; uses Transport-Level Security (SSL / HTTPS) with SOAP-Level Username token security credentials.
+This is in accordance with the [WSS SOAP Message Security Username Token Profile 1.0][2]  and it implements WSS SOAP Message Security 1.0 specification for username/password (for client authentication) over HTTPS (for privacy)._

 My WCF client consumes the endpoint correctly as the authenticated user.
 However, when using an ASMX web reference, I end up with the following error:

-_> System.Web.Services.Protocols.SoapHeaderException: An error occurred when verifying security for the message._
+> _System.Web.Services.Protocols.SoapHeaderException: An error occurred when verifying security for the message._

 So far, I haven't got a solution.